 - Noises: Power should not be making any noise, so if you hear either buzzing or sizzling, this needs to be checked by a professional ASAP as this can be very dangerous.

 This list is not exhaustive, so it is best to speak to your local electrician if anything is occurring that doesn’t seem right.
 It is better to check and find out it is fine, than find there is a dangerous electrical issue too late.

 First things first – a switchboard upgrade is not a DIY project for a Sunday afternoon!
 Switchboard upgrades must be completed by an appropriately licenced and qualified electrician.
 Completing any electrical work on your switchboard is dangerous and should only be completed by a professional – not just for safety, but also for insurance purposes.
 Additionally, electricians have all the right tools and equipment to complete the job properly the first time, which saves both time and money in the long term.
 Speak to our team at Static Electrics on 1300 206 004 if you need some help.

 Are switchboard upgrades expensive?

-The answer to this question is not a 'one size fits all' - there are a range of factors that alter the cost of a switchboard upgrade including:
+The answer to this question is not a ‘one size fits all’ – there is a range of factors that can affect the cost of a switchboard upgrade including:

-- Size: This is both the size of your current switchboard, as well as the size of the switchboard you would like to upgrade too (if applicable).
+- Size: This is both the size of your current switchboard, as well as the size of the switchboard upgrade.

 - Cabling: The amount of cabling required to complete the upgrade.